zhjx19/mathmodels/README.md

 optimization, prediction, dynamics, graph theory, statistics, intelligence, etc.

-**Attention:** The package is currently only a very vert early version!
+**Attention:** The package is currently only a very very early version!

 ## Installation